-NS Records are nameserver records.
-You can add additional NS records to a domain if you plan on using additional name servers that do not belong to DNS Made Easy.
-In order to do this, you must configure an ACL or Access Control List.
+NS Records stands for nameserver records.
+You can add additional NS records to a domain if you plan on using another provider for some of your subdomains.

 How to Set Up NS Records